ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 ## Goals:
 - Help the learner begin to learn how to wrestle through ancient Hebraic texts.
 - Invite the learner to reshape their world view to align with the bible.
+- Help the learner start to understand their relationship with God.

 ## Read through [Genesis 1.1-2.3](https://www.biblegateway.com/passage/?search=Genesis%201-2%3A3&version=NASB)
 - Question: Big picture, what is happening in this story?